-In addition, allocations for carrying out preventative maintenance on a vehicle with renowned troublesome issues can minimize the risk of longer periods of costly vehicle downtime later on down the line.
+In addition, allocations for carrying out preventative maintenance on a vehicle with renowned troublesome issues can minimise the risk of longer periods of costly downtime later on down the line.

-The benefits of creating a vehicle or fleet maintenance program
+The benefits of creating a vehicle or fleet maintenance programme

-Should the unfortunate happen and an accident does occur, the relevant paperwork needs to be in place.
-This it to ensure that the regulatory requirements have been met and everything done to mitigate such an accident.
-Vehicles need to be maintained to the highest of standards to ensure that they are fully roadworthy, reducing the likelihood of an accident through a mechanical or electrical failure.
+Should the unfortunate happen, and an accident does occur, having the paperwork in place provides some peace of mind in knowing that regulations and standards have been met.
+Vehicles need to be maintained to the highest of standards, ensuring that they are fully roadworthy to reduce the likelihood of an accident through a mechanical or functional failure.

 The importance of fleet maintenance software

-The ways in which fleet maintenance software can help an operation improve efficiency is through the incorporation of specific maintenance management modules.
-These need to incorporate four key areas – reducing costs, minimizing downtime, meeting compliance regulations and customer retention.
+Fleet managers can help an operation improve efficiency through specialist fleet maintenance software in four key areas – reducing costs, minimising downtime, meeting compliance regulations and customer retention.

 1. Reducing costs

-Quality fleet maintenance software such as FleetWave can maximize efficiencies and help discover those areas of cost savings that are often hidden or too time-consuming to trace through paper-based reporting practices.
+Quality fleet maintenance software such as FleetWave can maximise efficiencies and help discover those areas of cost savings that are often hidden or too time-consuming to trace through paper-based reporting practices.